WASdev/ci.docker/README.md

 ## Enterprise Functionality

-This section describes the optional enterprise functionality that can be enabled via the Dockerfile during `build` time, by setting particular build-arguments (`ARG`) and calling `RUN /opt/ibm/helpers/build/configure.sh`.
+This section describes the optional enterprise functionality that can be enabled via the Dockerfile during `build` time, by setting particular build-arguments (`ARG`) and calling `RUN configure.sh`.
 Each of these options trigger the inclusion of specific configuration via XML snippets, described below:

 * `HTTP_ENDPOINT`
   *  Decription: Add configuration properties for an HTTP endpoint.